tarsil/starlette-bridge/docs/contributing.md

 $ scripts/test
 ```

-Because Saffier uses pytest, any additional arguments will be passed.
+Because Starlette Bridge uses pytest, any additional arguments will be passed.
 More info within the
 [pytest documentation](https://docs.pytest.org/en/latest/how-to/usage.html)

 For example, to run a single test_script: